What is an Appraisal?

-For example, if Business A is going to be bought by Business B, an appraisal will definitely determine the most accurate price for the company so that Business B won’t need to pay an amount that is too high nor Business A to receive anything less than its actual value or price.
+For example, if Business A is going to be bought by Business B, an appraisal will determine the most accurate price for the company.
+This helps ensure that Business B won’t need to pay an amount that is too high, nor Business A to receive anything less than its actual value or price.

 2. Settling legal disputes

-Just as selling and buying companies are unavoidable, legal disputes among businesses are also common, which are often caused by disagreements and breach of contract, to name a few.
-When such things happen, the people involved seek legal action as it is the most effective way to settle disputes.
-The court that handles the case will require a business appraisal so that if the need to re-allocate funds, sell the business, or liquidate arises, the details are all ready.
+Legal disputes among businesses are also common, often caused by disagreements or a breach of contract.
+When such things happen, the people involved seek legal action, as it is the most effective way to settle disputes.
+The court that handles the case will require a business appraisal.
+This is done so that if the need to re-allocate funds, sell the business, or liquidate assets arises, the details are all ready.

 3. Determining the value of intellectual property

-While most people think the only aspect to be appraised in a business is its tangible assets, intangible assets can also be appraised, such as its intellectual property.
-Determining the value of the intellectual property of a business is necessary because they are deemed to contribute to the overall value of the business.
+While most people think the only aspect to be appraised in a business is its tangible assets, intangible assets can also be appraised, such as intellectual property.
+Determining the value of the intellectual property of a business is necessary because it is deemed to contribute to the overall value of the business.